Survivors of acid attacks in Mexico unite to push for change

 It took years before Sánchez turned to activism.

-One day in 2017, Sánchez called Gina Pontes, a Colombian survivor, whose collective "Rebuilding Faces" helps other women who have survived attacks.
-Pontes happened to be on her way to a doctor's appointment.
+One day in 2017, Sánchez called Gina Potes, a Colombian survivor, whose collective "Rebuilding Faces" helps other women who have survived attacks.
+Potes happened to be on her way to a doctor's appointment.

-"She told me about all her pain, she cried, she talked to me about her surgeries," Pontes recalled.
-When Pontes got to the doctor, "I told Carmen, 'Look, I'm going to strip, but we'll keep talking, don't worry.'"
+"She told me about all her pain, she cried, she talked to me about her surgeries," Potes recalled.
+When Potes got to the doctor, "I told Carmen, 'Look, I'm going to strip, but we'll keep talking, don't worry.'"

 "From the beginning I only had two options: let myself die, something she considered many times, or look at my scars, inside and out, and understand that that was my new reality," Sánchez told lawmakers in late July when she received a prize from Mexico's lower congressional chamber.